-As of December 31, 2015, our aircraft leases have an average remaining term of approximately 7 years, with expiration dates between 2016 and 2026.
+As of December 31, 2016, our aircraft leases had an average remaining term of approximately 7 years, with expiration dates between 2018 and 2028.
 We have the option to extend most of these leases for additional periods or to purchase the aircraft at the end of the related lease term.
-During January 2016, we extending our lease agreements for aircraft with original expirations dates during 2016.
-All but 61 of our 155 owned aircraft are subject to secured debt financing and all of our 33 spare engines are owned and unencumbered.
+77 of our 174 owned aircraft are subject to secured debt financing; 97 of our owned aircraft and all of our 32 owned spare engines are unencumbered.

 In November 2014, we amended our purchase agreement with Airbus by deferring 13 Airbus A321 aircraft deliveries and eight Airbus A320 aircraft deliveries from 2016-2020 to 2020-2023.
-Of these deferrals, ten Airbus A321 aircraft deliveries were converted to Airbus A321 new engine option (A321neo) and five Airbus A320neo aircraft deliveries were converted to Airbus A321neo aircraft.
+Of these deferrals, ten Airbus A321current engine option (A321ceo) aircraft deliveries were converted to A321neo and five Airbus A320neo aircraft deliveries were converted to Airbus A321neo aircraft.
 We additionally converted three Airbus A320 aircraft deliveries in 2016 to Airbus A321 aircraft.